 Our values are set out in our Agreement.
-They were first adopted within the Steering Group's Terms of Reference.
+They were first adopted within the Steering Group's Terms of Reference, and subsequently incorporated into those of the Resident Partnership Group.
+Our guiding principles are reviewed annually for continuing relevance and applicability to our Big Local area.